jackflaps/databrary-metadata/README.md

 - [`databraryapi`](https://github.com/PLAY-behaviorome/databraryapi) R package.
     - There is a [Python version](https://github.com/PLAY-behaviorome/databrarypy) that is less well developed.
-- Internal [Databrary reports](https://gilmore-lab.github.io/databrary-analytics/) that use the `databraryapi` package.
+- Internal [Databrary reports](https://gilmore-lab.github.io/databrary-analytics/) that use the `databraryapi` R package.
     - [Which volumes/projects](https://gilmore-lab.github.io/databrary-analytics/shared-volumes-sessions/shared-volumes-sessions.html) have shared sessions and of what type (overview only or full volume)?
     - [What user-defined tags or keywords](https://gilmore-lab.github.io/databrary-analytics/tags-keywords/tags-keywords-report.html) have been added to volumes/projects?
     - What [types of files](https://gilmore-lab.github.io/databrary-analytics/volumes-with-videos-annotations/assets-stats.html) have been shared?